 The Jeanneau re named Hejira and anchored in Cala Mitjana in Menorca

-The Jeanneau re-named Hejira and anchored in Cala Mitjana, Menorca
+The Jeanneau re-named ‘Hejira’ and anchored in Cala Mitjana, Menorca

 After a substantial refit following a stormy crossing of the Gulf du Lion, she was renamed ‘Hejira’ which has a resonance for me.
 Hejira was the name of a melancholy Joni Mitchell album from her ‘Jazz phase’ which was a favourite of mine and played repeatedly during my period alone as a bachelor working in Jeddah, Saudi Arabia in the 1970’s.
 It is a reference to Mohammed’s flight from Mecca to Medina to escape the elders who threatened him, his followers and his fledgling Islamic faith.
 So it is a flight from persecution and significantly, it took place in the area where I worked and lived.
 I have to confess to not having experienced persecution in my life but it is a pertinent allegorical reference to the escape of sailing.
-I still play the album and I am a devotee of Joni Mitchell who celebrates her 80th year in 2023.
+I still play the album and I am a devotee of Joni Mitchell who celebrated her 80th year in 2023.

 Several factors conspired together to induce the next change of yacht.
 The French production (cheaply made) Jeanneau was getting tired.
-She was suffering from a lack of regular maintenance, moored remotely in the Mediterranean and from UV degradation from the relentless sun.
+She was suffering from a lack of regular maintenance, moored remotely in the Mediterranean, and UV degradation from the relentless sun.
 Increasingly, each repair exposed other issues needing attention.
 The yacht didn’t have holding tanks for toilet waste so this increasingly limited the sailing area as more and more countries demanded this facility.
 Our period in Barcelona was coming to an end with the marina lease sold to a company controlled by an oligarch (see blog post ‘Tanks Jinx‘) who gave notice to all the small yacht owners intending to transform the location into a ‘mega yacht’ destination.
 I was also considering early (semi) retirement from my company Atom Ltd with the prospect of a ”tax free lump sum” which broadened my buying options.

 Over the years, experiences are gathered and other factors come into play to massage the features looked for in ones perception of the ‘ideal yacht’.
 It is very true that no yacht is perfect, compromises are made everywhere and one persons choice is abhorrent to another.
 With the exception of the Jeanneau in the Mediterranean, all of my yachts had been able to withdraw the keel, enjoy shallow access and ‘dry out’ between tides.
 This is a compelling feature both in tidal Northern Europe and reef strewn more tropical areas where the ability to access shallow anchorages, away from the deep keel throng opens up many more options.
 With the Jeanneau in the Mediterranean, inaccessible for spontaneous sailing, I crewed for a friend, Peter (see the ‘Repatriation‘ series of blogs) who had a Vancouver, built by Northshore in Itchenor, Chichester Harbour.
 I was impressed with the solid build quality of the yacht and this lead me to consider the Southerly range, also built by Northshore with a swing keel feature for shoal draft and inter-tidal drying.
 I had considered a Southerly when I purchased the Parker 31 but the early smaller models at that stage didn’t have a good reputation for their sailing properties.
 Taking a new look at the range and having a more generous budget, I focused on the 45 foot 135 series III which, as the former flagship of the Southerly range, seemed to ‘tick the boxes’ and would be sufficiently substantial for any world girdling fantasies I might harbour.
 The other features that I considered important were a spacious, en-suite master cabin (to ingratiate myself with my wife, Paula) with a double bed accessed from either side.
 I wanted a mast head cutter rig (matched with a high cut jib for visibility) with no running back stays and with single line slab reefing.
 I favoured a raised saloon with the improved all round visibility and increased stowage.
 Holding tanks were essential.
 I was keen to have a bow thruster and preferably, a manufacturer installed generator, air conditioning and an electric winch.
 From this basis, I felt that I could add and modify to provide all the other features that I might think were missing and that I considered useful.